 Three Principles of Freddie Mac's Supplier Diversity Program

 - Supplier Pipeline – The pipeline function focuses on the external outreach, solicitation, sourcing and identification of qualified diverse-owned businesses aligning with enterprise sourcing needs, as well as increasing the exposure of existing diverse-owned businesses to additional opportunities across the Freddie Mac supply chain.

 - Supplier Development – The development function focuses on better positioning diverse-owned businesses to compete for contracts by building their capabilities through Freddie Mac-specific training, as well as increasing networking opportunities and visibility to internal decision-makers

 The Supplier Academy is Freddie Mac's diverse supplier development program.
 The curriculum is designed to provide participants with insight to effectively do business with Freddie Mac, provide an opportunity to meet and asks category specific questions to category managers and present capabilities to category managers and decision makers.

 - Supplier Engagement – The engagement function focuses on continuous monitoring, evaluation and engagement of existing diverse owned businesses, and internal decision maker

 We welcome all qualified diverse suppliers to consider Freddie Mac's potential sourcing opportunities and we encourage diverse suppliers that meet the minimum qualifications to apply to our program.

-Within two weeks of receiving your application, a Supplier Diversity representative will contact you to discuss your application and company profile information.
-Applying to our program facilitates your potential association with Freddie Mac but does not guarantee a bid solicitation or contract award.
+If there is an immediate and relevant business need a Supplier Diversity representative will contact, you to discuss your supplier application and company profile information.
+Applying to our program is the first step towards your potential association with Freddie Mac, however, completing this application does not guarantee a bid solicitation or contract award.